(Updated for 2023)

 The Feast of Shavuot, or Feast of Weeks, is celebrated in late spring at the time of the early wheat harvest in Israel.
 In Scripture, it is sometimes called the Feast of First Fruits.
 The exact Hebrew date is not specified in Scripture.
-This year it is on Sunday, June 5, 2022.
+This year, if you recognized First Fruits and started counting the Omer on Sunday, April 9, then Shavuot is observed on Sunday, May 28, 2023.
+For Jewish congregations that began the Omer count on Friday, April 7, Shavuot is observed on Friday, May 26.

 Shavuot is at the end of a period of counting fifty days, or seven weeks – thus the name Shavuot, a Hebrew word meaning “weeks,” or Pentecost, from a Greek word meaning “fiftieth.”
 It is a most unusual holiday, in that neither the date for Shavuot nor the date for beginning the counting of fifty days is stated.
 The timing is debated, as I explain in my post Shavuot – The Undated Holiday.
 But don’t worry about getting the date precisely right.

 Shavuot, the Feast of Weeks, is one of the three “pilgrimage festivals” commanded in Torah.